 - Send a reminder notice within 2-3 days of the invoice being going past the due date.

-- If the debt becomes more than 10 days overdue, send a more strongly worded request reminding them of their signed agreement to pay your invoice within agreed terms.
+- If the debt becomes more than 10 days overdue, send a more strongly worded request.
+Remind them of their signed agreement to pay your invoice within agreed terms.

 - If still no response, make a phone call.
 Do not cop out on this step and send another email.
 Make the call and have the conversation as there may be valid reasons why your invoice hasn’t been paid.
 Resolve any concerns if there are any but importantly, get a verbal commitment from your customer to pay.
 Ensure the customer understands that not honouring this commitment will result in the debt having interest added and being referred to a collection agency.

-- If the commitment to pay isn’t honoured, then I suggest one last effort using a FINAL WARNING letter giving a specific date when the debt will be referred to collection agency if the debt is not paid.
+- If the commitment to pay isn’t honoured, then I suggest one last effort using a FINAL WARNING letter.
+Ensure to give a specific date when the debt will be referred to a collection agency if the debt is not paid.

 - If all the above have failed, you must follow through on the threat to refer to a collection agency.
 Not doing so destroys your credibility and ensures your customer will continue to delay paying your invoices going forward.

-Want to find out more and gain a little bit of extra help to boost your business cashflow?
-Contact proCFO in Perth to find out more about our Business Growth Guidance services today.
+Want to find out more small business advice and gain a little bit of extra help to boost your business cash flow?
+Contact proCFO to find out more about our Business Growth Guidance services today.